4.5-Inch BBR Old Faithful

 ![]() |

 The 4.5-Inch BBR consisted of a 2.25" solid-propellant rocket motor, a 4.5" warhead with 3 kg (6.5 lb) of high explosive, a nose-mounted impact fuze, and a circular fin assembly for stabilization.
 With a burnout speed of only 390 km/h (242 mph) the rocket was relatively slow, and therefore had a rather large dispersion.
 Nevertheless, it was extensively used as a ship-to-shore bombardment rocket, and a total of about 1.6 million rounds were produced.
 On some occasions, Old Faithful was even employed as a ship-to-ship or land-based ground-to-ground rocket.
-There was also a slightly longer variant of the rocket, which used a MK 9 motor.
+There were also slightly longer smoke and incendiary variants of the rocket.
 In the final phase of the war, the 4.5" BBR was gradually replaced in the beach bombardment role by the more accurate and powerful spin-stabilized 5-Inch HVSR rockets.

 ![]() |